Editorial Standards

 Residual method, the clean way to explain it to clients

-First, you reduce consideration by Class I, then allocate the remainder sequentially to Classes II, III, IV, V, and VI, each up to fair market value.
+First, you reduce consideration by Class I (entered at actual amount on the form, not an estimated FMV, because cash and general deposit accounts have a known dollar value), then allocate the remainder sequentially to Classes II, III, IV, V, and VI, each up to fair market value.
 Whatever is left goes to Class VII.
 If consideration changes later, the IRS has rules for reallocating increases and decreases.
 Increases are layered from the lowest classes upward, decreases start with goodwill and move in reverse.
 Write this into your memo, so the future reallocation is easy to follow.

 Your memo should say how you arrived at fair market value for each class and list the documents that back it up.
 That single page is a review time saver.